kennethwirjadisastra/customer_churn/README.md

 -   Longer contract lengths
 -   Loyal customers

-**Recommendations**

-* Focus attention on Cluster 0.
-These members are the ones most at risk of leaving
-* Keep members in clusters 1 and 2 engaged to prevent them from migrating to cluster 0
-  * Reward members in these clusters for their loyalty to your gym

 ### 3. Prediction: [`gym_churn_modeling.ipynb`](gym_churn_modeling.ipynb)

 Finally, we can predict whether or not each customer will leave the gym